-Prior to joining Fox 25 in January of 2015, Robert served as the New Haven Bureau Chief for WFSB-TV (CBS) in Connecticut.
+Prior to joining Boston 25 in 2015, Robert served as the New Haven Bureau Chief for WFSB-TV (CBS) in Connecticut.
 One of the first journalists on the scene at Sandy Hook Elementary School in Newtown, CT, Robert supplied live reports to CNN and CBS’s national special coverage with Norah O’Donnell.
 He has contributed to national and international outlets on several of the region’s high-profile incidents, such as the Stamford chimpanzee attack, a Bridgeport man’s plot to set off explosives in Times Square, and the Christmas Day (2011) fire in Stamford.
 Robert was first to ascertain and confirm the name of the suspect in the murder of Yale graduate student Annie Le, and he was the only television reporter to cover both capital trials in the Cheshire home invasion.

 Originally from the Boston area, Robert has held various positions throughout New England.
 He has worked for News 12 Connecticut and ABC6 in Providence, and freelanced for New England Cable News and the ABC affiliate in Portland, ME.